Maitre d’Hotel Butter. Chances are you’ve had it, whether you realized it or not.

 Instructions

-- Transfer to a piece of wax paper, forming into a log.
+- Transfer the butter to a piece of wax paper, forming into a log.
 Roll up like a piece of candy, twisting both ends.